-This program presented in collaboration with Denniston Hill, where Oluremi Onabanjo was in residence in 2019.
-This program continues ICI’s engagement with organizations and individual partners in the New York region to think together about our shared investments.
+This program is presented in collaboration with Denniston Hill, where Oluremi Onabanjo was in residence in 2019.
+It continues ICI’s engagement with organizations and individual partners in the New York region to think together about our shared investments.
 Denniston Hill is an artist-centered interdisciplinary residency and arts organization that fosters an inclusive, practical discourse about the aesthetics, function, ethics and meaning of contemporary artistic practice.
 Situated in the Southern Catskills on a 200-acre campus, Denniston Hill was established on the conviction that it is imperative for artists of all disciplines, backgrounds and career stages to have time and space for reflection and research.
 The organization was founded in 2004 by a group of primarily LGBTQ artists, architects, and writers of color.
 Their mission is guided by the principle that creative and critical voices are important in shaping a just, equitable society.

 To attend, please RSVP to rsvp@curatorsintl.org with ARCHIVE in the subject line.